0Nom4D/T6_Mods_Workshop/SETUP.md

 ## 1 - Installation

+Firstly, the workshop will be realised on Windows.

+You absolutely need to be on Windows in order to test your scripts and mods.

 For this workshop, you will need the following tools:

 - [Black Ops 2 - Plutonium T6](https://plutonium.pw/docs/install/) - The Plutonium T6 launcher download link